 I came across this Noir gem purely by chance a few days ago.
-It came up as a recommended purchase after I had bought another Noir film.
-I had never heard of this one before, but I really loved the sound of the story.
-I also really like Ann Sheridan(who is the star of the film) and so I just had to have it.
-Having watched this yesterday, I can report that this certainly was money well spent.
+I had never heard of this one before, but I really loved the sound of the story, so I made the decision to check it out.
+I am so happy that I watched this.

 Woman On The Run is quite a unique Noir film.
 Originally titled Man On The Run, the title was changed to what it is now, and the focus was taken off of the pursued man on the run, and shifted instead onto his wife.
 I think this change really helps the film.
 Such stories would usually focus on the man who has gone into hiding, by shifting the focus away from him, the film becomes an out of the ordinary depiction of this type of story.

 The film is also notable for having a female lead.
-It was pretty rare for a woman to have the main lead role in a Noir film; women certainly get big and interesting roles in these films, but the main character generally tends to be a male.
-I found it very interesting for the focus of the film to be on Sheridan’s character.
-Sheridan also co- produced the film.
-Her character is one tough and independent gal.
-I wish she had been given more roles like this.
+It was pretty rare for a woman to have the main lead role in a Noir film; women certainly got big and interesting roles in these films, but the main character generally tended to be male.

 Inspector Ferris (Robert Keith) persuades Frank’s wife, Eleanor (Ann Sheridan)to help them look for him.
 She is wary of leading them to him in case the gang should get to him if the Police get him to testify at the trial.

 The film clocks in at 1 hour and 18 minutes, but boy does it manage to pack a lot in during such a short space of time.
-This one reminds me a bit of The Narrow Margin, with both films being compact Noir films that pack quite a punch, and have a gripping story.
+This one reminds me a bit of The Narrow Margin, with both films being compact Noir films that pack quite a punch, have gripping plots, and some cracking dialogue.

 My favourite scenes are the following.
-The skylight sequence between Leggett and Eleanor.
+The skylight sequence between Danny and Eleanor.
 The finale in the amusement park.
 Ferris speaking to Eleanor for the first time and looking around her apartment.
-Leggett and Eleanor escaping a Police officer tailing them.
+Danny and Eleanor escaping a Police officer tailing them.

 This film also contains a very funny exchange between a drunk woman and Eleanor.
 It’s one that is funnier when you see it, rather than when you read the dialogue.